 November just greeted Saskatchewan with near-freezing temperatures and centimetres-thick snowfall.
-According to CTV Saskatoon, a low pressure system that arrived in the province early in the month dumped a lot of rain in Saskatoon, and turned into snow overnight.
+According to CTV Saskatoon, there was a low-pressure system that arrived in the province early in the month.
+It dumped a lot of rain in Saskatoon and turned into snow overnight.
 This, perhaps, foreshadows the type of winter temperatures people can expect in the weeks ahead.

-Fortunately, there’s still time for everyone to prep their homes for the coming cold, specifically by working with renowned plumbing companies like Perfection Plumbing & Drain Cleaning that provide hot water tanks in Saskatoon homes.
+Fortunately, there’s still time for everyone to prep their homes for the coming cold.
+Start working with renowned plumbing companies like Perfection Plumbing & Drain Cleaning that provide hot water tanks in Saskatoon homes.
 A steady supply of hot water is certainly a necessity in all households through any type of winter.

-That said, the quality and reliability of the hot water supply in homes hinge in part on the type of water heater used.
-Most people in Saskatchewan and other provinces rely on storage tank heaters for their hot showers, warm washes, and similar functions.
+The quality and reliability of the hot water supply in homes hinge in part on the type of water heater used.
+Most people in Saskatchewan and other provinces rely on storage tank heaters for their hot showers and washing.

-The biggest advantage of these systems is that they’re simpler to install and to operate compared to other types of water heaters.
-Storage tank water heaters work by dispensing preheated water when a tap is turned on, then replenishing the amount lost by refilling the tank with a fresh supply of water.
+The biggest advantage of these systems is that they’re simpler to install.
+They are also easier to operate compared to other types of water heaters.
+Storage tank water heaters work by dispensing preheated water when a tap is turned on.
+It then replenishes the amount lost by refilling the tank with a fresh supply of water.

-Although the temperature inside the tank is regulated by a thermostat, some manufacturers also build their tanks with better insulation and heat exchangers, making them more suited to extremely cold temperatures, like those experienced in Saskatchewan’s winters.
-Tank heaters aren’t without their drawbacks, though, because they generate ‘standby loss’, or fuel or energy that is continually consumed even when the heater is not in use.
+The temperature inside the tank is regulated by a thermostat.
+Some manufacturers also build their tanks with better insulation and heat exchangers.
+This makes them more suited to extremely cold temperatures, like those experienced in Saskatchewan’s winters.
+Tank heaters aren’t without their drawbacks, though, because they generate ‘standby loss’.
+This means that fuel or energy is continually consumed even when the heater is not in use.

-To avoid standby loss, an option would be to use more efficient storage tank water heaters; or alternatively, tankless water heaters in Saskatoon and Martensville homes.
-A tankless water heater supplies a household with hot water on-demand, making it incredibly energy-efficient and cost-effective in the long run.
+To avoid standby loss, an option would be to use more efficient storage tank water heaters.
+Alternatively, tankless water heaters can be used in Saskatoon homes.
+A tankless water heater supplies a household with hot water on demand.
+It makes it incredibly energy-efficient and cost-effective in the long run.

-(Source: Winter arrives with snowfall across central Sask., CTV Saskatoon, November 3, 2014)
+Winter arrives with snowfall across central Sask., CTV Saskatoon, November 3, 2014